If you have missed the first part of Peter’s trip report on Kenya – you can have a read here: Travels through Kenya…

 Elephant Pepper Camp

 Francis has kindly come to pick me up and transfer me over to Elephant Pepper Camp, in the ‘Koiyaki Community Conservation area in the northern Masai Mara – less than an hour’s drive south of Kicheche Mara Camp.
 I’ve just had a hearty breakfast shaded by a little clump of trees at Kicheche Mara, following a fairly quiet but fascinating game drive.
 When we spot a male ostrich our guide Benjamin quizzes us as to what make and model it is.
 Apparently it’s the Masai ostrich – logical enough when you think about it.
-I’m always staggered by the sheer size of these birds, and they can cover the ground at an astonishingly fast pace.
+I’m always staggered by the sheer size of these birds.
+The speed at which they cover the ground is astonishing.

 My fellow guests are a little the worse for wear after making the most of the wine last night at dinner.
 Perhaps the most convivial and jolly evening on my whole trip!
 Nearly twenty of us on one big table and, as sometimes happens just the right mix of people to make for a really fun evening.
-Before dinner we had enjoyed a great sighting of a small elephant herd and also been astonished by the size of two of the largest dik-dik (the smallest of the antelope species) any of us had ever seen.
+Before dinner we enjoyed a great sighting of a small elephant herd.
+I had also been astonished by the size of two of the largest dik-dik (the smallest of the antelope species) any of us had ever seen.

 Now Francis and I are pulling into Elephant Pepper Camp.
 After a beautiful lunch, and a welcome afternoon nap, we head out for our afternoon game drive.
 Almost immediately we’re at one of the most thrilling sightings of the whole trip!

 A lioness with two very young cubs – perhaps two to three days old, busy suckling from their mother.
-At this age cubs are spotted, and they twitch every now and then as they adjust their feeding position.
-We watch spellbound for a while before leaving them be, and circle round to the other side of a thicket, to be rewarded with a fantastic sighting of a lone lioness.
+At this age one can start to spot cubs, and they twitch every now and then as they adjust their feeding position.
+We watch spellbound for a while before leaving them be.
+We circled round to the other side of a thicket, only to have a fantastic sighting of a lone lioness.
 I stare in awe at the size of her paws, and watch the rhythmical rise and fall of her chest as she breathes in the late afternoon air.
 Later we find a huge plateau for our sun-downers; vast night skies open up in all directions.